gianlucamangiapelo/wdio-azure-devops-service/README.md

 ### planId

-The test plainId that you can retrieve in Azure DevOps Test Plan section
+The test plainId that you can retrieve in Azure DevOps Test Plan section.

 Example: `124`